leonmeka/sortql-cli/DOCUMENTATION.md

 #### File Operations

-- SELECT: Selects files based on specific conditions:
+- SELECT: Selects files.
   ```sql
   SELECT 'files' FROM ''
   ```
-- MOVE: Moves files to a different location based on specific conditions.
+- MOVE: Moves files to a different location.
   ```sql
   MOVE 'files' FROM '' TO 'text-files'
   ```
-- COPY: Copies files to a different location based on specific conditions.
+- COPY: Copies files to a different location.
   ```sql
   COPY 'files' FROM '' TO 'backup'
   ```
-- DELETE: Deletes files based on specific conditions.
+- DELETE: Deletes files.
   ```sql
   DELETE 'files' FROM ''
   ```
-- ARCHIVE: Archives files to a zip file based on specific conditions.
+- ARCHIVE: Archives files to a zip file.
   ```sql
   ARCHIVE 'files' FROM '' TO 'archive.zip'
   ```
-- UNARCHIVE: Unarchives files to a different location based on specific conditions.
+- UNARCHIVE: Unarchives files to a different location.
   ```sql
   UNARCHIVE 'files' FROM '' TO 'unarchived'
   ```
-- CONVERT: Converts files to a different format based on specific conditions.
+- CONVERT: Converts files to a different format.
 (Supported files: image, audio, video)
   ```sql
   CONVERT 'files' FROM '' TO 'jpg'
   ```

 #### Folder Operations

-- SELECT: Selects folders based on specific conditions.
+- SELECT: Selects folders.
   ```sql
   SELECT 'folders' FROM ''
   ```
-- MOVE: Moves folders to a different location based on specific conditions.
+- MOVE: Moves folders to a different location.
   ```sql
   MOVE 'folders' FROM '' TO 'projects'
   ```
-- COPY: Copies folders to a different location based on specific conditions.
+- COPY: Copies folders to a different location.
   ```sql
   COPY 'folders' FROM '' TO 'backup'
   ```
-- DELETE: Deletes folders based on specific conditions.
+- DELETE: Deletes folders.
   ```sql
   DELETE 'folders' FROM ''
   ```
-- ARCHIVE: Archives folders to a zip file based on specific conditions.
+- ARCHIVE: Archives folders to a zip file.
   ```sql
   ARCHIVE 'folders' FROM '' TO 'archive.zip'
   ```